 1913 – 1917

 The first coat of arms of the PSV was simple in form and content.
 It consisted of a circle surrounded by a black line.
-On a white background were the letters “PH” and “V,” representing the club’s initials.
+The letters “PH” and “V” were white, representing the club’s initials.
 On the inside of the “P” was the word “SPORT.”
-All letters were monogrammed, with the “V” looking like the bulb of an electric light bulb.
+All letters were monogrammed, with the “V” looking like an electric light bulb.

 1917 – 1933

-In 1917, the designers developed a new logo, keeping the classic round shape.
+1917 the designers developed a new logo, keeping the classic round shape.
 This time, they depicted a real light bulb with the inscription “PHILIPS” to highlight the origins of the PSV.
-The monogram has disappeared, and the word “SPORT” has moved up.
+The monogram has disappeared, and the word “SPORT” has increased.
 The remaining space was decorated with a black and white floral ornament.
 This version was used until 1933 but returned briefly in 2016 when players wore special commemorative jerseys.

 1933 – 1937